 Funding Levels: Funding for projects is from an annual account totaling $225,000.
 Individual project awards generally range from $5,000 to $50,000 per year.
 Longer-term projects may reapply for additional funds in subsequent years.
 There is a small project application form for projects whose total cost is less than $5,000.

-Deadline: Project pre-proposals are due by 4:00 p.m. on November 22, 2016.
-To submit a pre-proposal, please download a pre-proposal form below, fill out the form and submit it to Caitlin Chaffee, Coastal Policy Analyst; R.I.
+Deadline: Full proposals are due by 4:00 p.m. on January 24, 2019.
+Full proposals will be accepted only from those applicants who have submitted an approved pre-proposal and have been invited to apply.
+Full proposals should be submitted to: Caitlin Chaffee, Coastal Policy Analyst; R.I.
 Coastal Resources Management Council, Stedman Government Center, Suite 116, 4808 Tower Hill Road, Wakefield, RI 02879.
-For questions regarding the Fund or pre-application requirements, please contact Caitlin Chaffee at email@example.com or 783-3370.
+For questions regarding the Fund or application requirements, please contact Caitlin Chaffee at firstname.lastname@example.org or 783-3370.